MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The following fixes were delivered in version 2.11.53.0 of the Azure Information Protection unified labeling client and scanner:

+- Fixes for missing labels for the [AIP add-in in Office apps](clientv2-user-guide.md).

+- Improvements in loading time for the [AIP add-in in Office apps](clientv2-user-guide.md).

 - The [AIP Viewer app](clientv2-view-use-files.md) now supports opening files without a labeling policy, to support protection-only scenarios.

 - Fixed issues where audit logs for [discovery](../audit-logs.md#discover-audit-logs) and [new label](../audit-logs.md#new-label-audit-logs) events aren't sent from Outlook.

 - Added support for removing a protected label when the [File API engine](/information-protection/develop/concept-profile-engine-file-engine-cpp) isn't loaded in Outlook. <!-- when might this occur? when should the regular user be concerned about it? -->